 The human spine is made of 24 moveable bones called vertebrae.
 The cervical (neck) section of the spine supports the weight of your head (approximately 10 pounds) and allows you to bend your head forward and backward, from side to side, and rotate 180 degrees.
-There are 7 cervical vertebrae numbered C1 to C7.
+There are 7 cervical vertebrae numbered top to bottom from C1 to C7.
 The vertebrae are separated by discs, which act as shock absorbers preventing the vertebrae from rubbing together.
 The outer ring of the disc is called the annulus fibrosus.
 It has fibrous bands that attach between the bodies of each vertebra.
 Each disc has a gel-filled center called the nucleus pulposus.
-At each disc level, a pair of spinal nerves exit from the spinal cord and branch out to your body.
+At each disc level, a pair of spinal nerves exit from the spinal cord and branch out to specific muscles and organs.

-Discs can bulge or herniate because of injury and improper lifting, or can occur spontaneously.
-Aging plays an important role: as you get older, your discs dry out and become harder.
+Discs can bulge or herniate because of injury, excessive loads being placed upon them, or for no obvious reason.
+Aging plays an important role: as you get older, the discs dry out and become harder.
 The tough fibrous outer walls may weaken, and they may no longer be able to contain the gel-like nucleus in the center.